-You might wonder about what to talk about in therapy.
+You might wonder what to talk about in therapy.
 Your therapist will help to guide you through that process.
 They may ask direct questions or ask you to share your thoughts about something.

 If you’re not really sure of something, it’s ok to say so.
 Be mindful of avoiding a topic, not because you don’t know the answer, but because saying it out loud is uncomfortable.

 Throughout the therapy process, you may be asked to share very personal, sometimes painful, experiences.
-It’s normal to want to avoid what hurts us and you might be tempted to just not talk about it.
+It’s normal to want to avoid what hurts us, and you might be tempted to just not talk about it.

-That’s a normal temptation but here’s the problem: Your therapist can only work with what you share.
+That’s a normal temptation, but here’s the problem: Your therapist can only work with what you share.
 Your therapist can’t just “know” something about you.
 To be effective, it’s important for your therapist to know the truth about what you’re experiencing.

 One of the worries people sometimes have is that their therapist will judge them or be “shocked” by what they hear.
 Your therapist is not there to pass judgment on you or what you’ve experienced.

-Your therapist is there to help you explore issues and find ways to help you find healthy ways of coping with your issues, whatever they may be.
+Your therapist is there to help you explore issues and find ways to help you find healthy ways of cope with your issues, whatever they may be.
 Give yourself permission to be authentically you.

 4. Be open to change